jenineharris/cicm-nov-2021/README.md

 # November 2021 Workshop: Reproducible Documents with RMarkdown

-### Information and Instructions to Prepare for the Workshops
+### Information and Instructions to Prepare for the Workshop

 To follow along, you will need to do two things before the workshop: